jackpiercebrown/RFbox/README.md

 Matlab toolbox for the simulation and estimation of random fields.

 # CMD
-Simulation of random fields using covariance matrix decomposition (CMD)
+Simulation of random fields using covariance matrix decomposition (CMD).

+More than four different correlation functions

 ![Alt text](realisations.png?raw=true "Optional Title")